Answering Your Auto Insurance Questions

 - $10,000 for property damage

-- Self-insured: If a person owns 26 or more non-commercial vehicles, he may qualify for self-insurance.
+- The self-insured: If a person owns 26 or more noncommercial vehicles, they may qualify for self-insurance.
 To find out if you qualify, contact:

 Department of Licensing